 Before you start creating applications with PySide6, you need to have a working installation of PySide6 on your system.
-In this short tutorial, you'll find the steps that will guide you through installing PySide6 on Ubuntu Linux.
+In this step-by-step tutorial, you'll learn how to install PySide6 on Ubuntu Linux so you can start building Python GUI applications.

 This guide is also available for macOS and Windows.